 Women and Public Policy Program at the John F. Kennedy School of Government

-Nicole Carter, Assistant Director
+Nicole Carter, Associate Director for Finance & Administration

 Ph.
 (617) 495-1354

 Kerry Conley, Communications Manager

 Heather McKinnon Glennon, Financial and Administrative Coordinator

 Reports & Resources